magento/devdocs/src/_includes/upgrade/uct-error-reference.md

 ### Custom code

 Custom code errors are raised when custom code is using the Adobe Commerce entry points that are not considered/marked as `@api`.
 The preserved behavior of such entry points is not guaranteed.
 The customization should rely on `@api` entry points instead.
 The functionality that is based on non-API Adobe Commerce code should be tested after the upgrade.
-Also these errors are reported when there are some major coding standards transgressed.
+These errors are also reported when major coding standards have been broken.

 {:.error-table}
 | Error code | Error description | Suggested action |